Themezly/Documentation/pages/getting-started/system-requirements.md

 | The mod_rewrite Apache module | | | |
 | HTTPS support | | | |

-&nbsp;

 ## Development Requirements

- For faster development we recommend folowing server bundles that can be installed on your computer.
-From the list below select your operating system than download and install prefered server bundle.
+ For faster development we recommend following server bundles that can be installed on your computer.
+From the list below select your operating system than download and install preferred server bundle.

 | MAC OS | Windows | Linux |